tarantool/doc/doc/1.7/book/box/box_tuple.rst

     .. method:: bsize()

         If ``t`` is a tuple instance, ``t:bsize()`` will return the number of bytes in the tuple.
+With the memtx storage engine the default maximum number is :ref:`one megabyte <cfg_storage-memtx_max_tuple_size>`.
+Every
-It is useful to check this number when making changes to data, because there is a fixed maximum: one megabyte.
-Every field has one or more "length" bytes preceding the actual contents, so ``bsize()`` returns a value which is slightly greater than the sum of the lengths of the contents.
+        field has one or more "length" bytes preceding the actual contents, so ``bsize()`` returns a value which is slightly greater than the sum of the lengths of the contents.